Various short resonator reeds in Michael Praetorius, Syntagma Musicum 2 (Wolfenbüttel: 1619).

 According to Costanzo Antegnati, Graziadio’s son, the fiffaro is appropriately called by many "registro de voci humane" by virtue of its dolce armonia ("sweet harmony").
 He specifies that it should be played slowly, and as legato as possible.28 We can only guess about the sounds produced by the portable organ with wooden pipes that Domenico da Feltre, ingegnosissimo Organaro, used to carry around the cities of Italy.
 According to Adriano Banchieri, it could imitate several instruments as well as the sounds of a "donna cantatrice, la Sirena, & altre galanterie."29

 This is the period in which vocal tremolo appears in German choral-school books.
 Georg Quitschreiber famously writes in 1598: "one sings best with a trembling voice."30 This idea is reprinted in Germany during the entire seventeenth century.
-The initial and most notable mentions in German are those by Michael Praetorius and Daniel Friderici, followed by a series of singing tutors who quote them with small modifications, such as Johann Andreas Herbst, Johann Crüger, and Wolfgang Michael Mylius, a pupil of Christoph Bernhard.31 These authors share one basic criterion about choir boys willing to learn music: they need to have a "particularly lovely, trembling, wavering or undulating voice" ("sonderbahren lieblichen zitterten und schwebenden oder bebenden Stimme").32 It is no surprise to find here again the old term of Schwebung that Praetorius used still applies to the beating of the tempered intervals, exactly as Schlick had done a century before him.
+The initial and most notable mentions in German are those by Michael Praetorius and Daniel Friderici, followed by a series of singing tutors who quote them with small modifications, such as Johann Andreas Herbst, Johann Crüger, and Wolfgang Michael Mylius, a pupil of Christoph Bernhard.31 These authors share one basic criterion about choir boys willing to learn music: they need to have a "particularly lovely, trembling, wavering or undulating voice" ("sonderbahren lieblichen zitterten und schwebenden oder bebenden Stimme").32 It is not surprising to find that Praetorius again uses the old term “Schwebung" to describe the beating of the tempered intervals, exactly as Schlick had done a century before him.
 But this undulation should only be allowed "with particular moderation," according to Praetorius, unlike what is heard in certain schools.33 Bernhard and Mylius also warn against excessive continuous trembling, whereas in Italy, Francesco Rognoni34 and Giovanni Battista Doni35 criticise those who abuse of the ornamental tremolo.

 In addition to these considerations, Praetorius also details the most relevant German organs (27 out of 34 instruments have tremulants) which by now show another innovation: two types of tremulants, a soft and a strong one.
 Three tremulants are listed in the organ at the Ulm cathedral.36 A few years later, Scheidt praises the device "which, as all organists will assert, is a major and distinguished register in the instrument."37